Become the go-to industry authority in your area of expertise

 1. Content enhances company brand awareness

-When a potential customer first discovers your brand, they have entered into the awareness stage of the customer decision making journey.
-They may have discovered you through a variety of mediums including your website, blog articles, YouTube videos, podcasts, or perhaps your social media profiles.
-While they may not necessarily be ready to buy from you at the moment or even to opt in to your email list at this time, they have become aware of your brand through the content that you share.
+When a potential customer first encounters your brand, they’ve entered the awareness stage of their decision-making journey.
+They may have discovered you through various channels like your website, blog posts, YouTube videos, podcasts, or social media profiles.
+While they might not be ready to make a purchase or subscribe to your email list just yet, they’ve become aware of your brand through the content you provide.

-This is valuable because if your audience does not know who you are and how you can help them, then they cannot buy from you now or in the future.
-The focus in this stage is to provide value by showing others that you understand and care about their needs first rather than focusing on pushing the sales of your products and services.
+This awareness is invaluable because if your audience doesn’t know who you are and how you can address their needs, they won’t be able to make a purchase, now or in the future.
+At this stage, the focus should be on delivering value by demonstrating your understanding of and concern for their needs, rather than aggressively pushing your products or services.

-In the awareness stage, people are just “getting to know you”.
-Therefore, building a strong brand image is of the utmost importance for success.
+In the awareness stage, people are essentially getting acquainted with your brand.
+Therefore, establishing a strong and positive brand image is paramount for long-term success.

 Middle of the marketing funnel